syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ### Merge tasks

 The split tasks can be merged either by using the `Merge Task` item of the Context menu or by using the dialog.
-We can also merge the tasks, by simply dragging the segments together in the UI.
+The tasks can also be merged by simply dragging the segments together in the UI.

 ### Limitations of Split tasks